 Grupo Ceco represents both Multiplazas (Escazu and Curridibat), Lincoln Plaza, Mall San Pedro, Multicentro Desamperados, Paseo de los Flores, Paseo Metropoli, City Mall, Oxigeno, and Terramall.

-Normally, according to Bonilla, malls have around 8% to 10% of their commercial spaces unoccupied.
+Normally, according to Bonilla, malls have around eight to ten percent of their commercial spaces unoccupied.
 Right now it’s a lot more than that.

-“After 5 months of restrictions, there are massive closures,” she said.
+“After five months of restrictions, there are massive closures,” she said.

 She also pointed out how she couldn’t understand how other stores – not in shopping malls – could stay open.
 Pleading for government help, she said that her malls have established protocols and security measures.

-Almost 2,000 people – just under 20% of shopping mall employees have lost their jobs since the pandemic started.
+Almost 2,000 people – just under twenty percent of shopping mall employees have lost their jobs since the pandemic started.
 Many stores, according to Bonilla, can no longer pay rent or bills and their electricity is being cut.

 4 de cada 10 locales en centros comerciales ya cerró por restricciones – https://t.co/SLayT5wjOl